Q: Who needs a Rhode Island contractors license?

 Q: When does my Rhode Island contractor license expire?

-Registration must be renewed through the Rhode Island Contracting board by paying a $200 fee, completing 5 hours of continuing education, and filling out an affidavit and registration application.
+Annually on date of original licensure.
+Registration must be renewed through the Rhode Island Contracting board by paying a $150 fee, completing 2.5 hours of continuing education, and filling out an affidavit and registration application.
 If paying by credit card the fee, continuing education certificates, affidavit, and application must be brought to the Contractors’ Registration and Licensing Board office.

 Q: Are your courses approved by the state of Rhode Island?